Vojavy/BSPWE/README.md

 This project is proprietary and confidential.

 ## Contact
-For any inquiries, please contact the development team.
+For any inquiries, please contact:
+- Developer: armesha
+- Email: st69596@upce.cz